-Instead of working in the top of stitches, we’ll now be working over the surface of stitches.
-For surface crochet, it’s essential to understand in which rows you’ll be working.
+Instead of working in the top of stitches, we’ll be working over the surface of stitches.
+For surface crochet, it’s important to understand in which rows you’ll be working.
 In photo 1, I’ve marked these with a marker.
-You can see we’re going to work in the top of the second row (yellow marker) and the top of the third row (blue marker).
+You can see we will work in the top of the second row (yellow marker) and the top of the third row (blue marker).
 These rows form the visual centre of this section, you can check by rotating your work (photo 2).

 We’ll start at the yellow marker.
-Hold your coloured yarn at the back of your work (I used a different colour from the pattern for contrast).
+Hold your coloured yarn at the back of your work.
 Insert your hook from front to back in the first stitch, and grab a loop of the coloured yarn.
 Pull this loop to the right side, now you’ve got a loop on your hook (photo 3).
 Insert your hook into the next stitch (photo 4), en pull up another loop of the coloured yarn.
 Now you’ve got two loops on your hook (photo 5).
 Pull the last loop through the second loop on hook, basically making a ss on top of your crochet (photo 6).

 Continue like this in the next stitches, working slip stitches over your crochet (photo 7).
 Make sure your stitches are supple and elastic by pulling up a generous loop and not holding your yarn too tight.
 If this doesn’t work for you, work the surface stitches with a larger hook such as 6.0 or 6.5mm.
 Stretch your work lengthwise to make sure your stitches aren’t too tight.
 Of course, you’ll feel resistance at a certain point, but you should be able to stretch it a little bit.
 When in doubt: redo and use a larger hook.